Adam Morgan (racing driver)

-Adam William Morgan (born 28 October 1988) is a British racing driver.
-He currently competes in the British Touring Car Championship for Team VERTU.
+Adam William Morgan (born 28 October 1988) is a British racing driver who is currently competing in the British Touring Car Championship for CPRL.

 Career

 Early years

-Born in Blackburn, Morgan started karting competitively in 1996 at the age of 8.
+Born in Blackburn, Morgan started karting competitively in 1996 at the age of eight.
 His first road racing experience came in 2006, when he competed in the National Historic Rally Championship driving a Ford Escort Mk1 Mexico.
 It was a successful campaign, with four wins out of the seven rounds entered, leaving him second in his class.

-He moved to circuit racing for 2008, competing in the Ma5da Championship.
+Morgan moved to circuit racing for 2008, competing in the Ma5da Championship.
 He also joined the Ginetta G20 Cup for two rounds, taking his first win at Pembrey.
 He then graduated to the Ginetta G50 Cup for the final two rounds of 2009, taking a best finish of fourth, followed by a full campaign in 2010 that saw him take sixth in the standings.

 In 2011, Morgan competed in the inaugural Ginetta GT Supercup season, now driving a G55 car run by his family's Ciceley Racing team.
 He was crowned champion and earnt a fully-funded drive in the British Touring Car Championship.